 NOTE: Seminar participants are supposed to read the manuscripts in advance and come with prepared comments.
 If interested, please contact Yueran Zhang (firstname.lastname@example.org) to get copies of the manuscripts.

 In recent months, populist politics appealing to deep-seated nationalist sentiments have risen to prominence in American public discourse.
 This trend has been primarily reflected in Donald Trump’s presidential campaign, but its echoes can also be found in the rhetoric of other Republican presidential candidates.
 Political scientists, journalists, and politicians have been caught off guard by this seemingly sudden shift in U.S. political discourse and its resonance with a large plurality of voters in the Republican primary.
-Read more about Populist Politics and Nationalist Beliefs in Contemporary Democracies
+Yet, similar developments have been unfolding in European politics… Read more about Populist Politics and Nationalist Beliefs in Contemporary Democracies